-Since the seminal work of Bellugi (1979) established that signed languages are natural human languages not derivative from spoken languages, researchers have explored the effects of a visual-manual communication system on lexical development. that acquisition of ASL in native, natural contexts follows a strikingly similar developmental path to children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
+Since the seminal work of Bellugi (1979) established that signed languages are natural human languages not derivative from spoken languages, researchers have explored the effects of a visual-manual communication system on lexical development.
+Diary studies document that acquisition of ASL in native, natural contexts follows a strikingly similar developmental path to children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
 For example, like children learning spoken languages, young signers produce first signs typically before the end of the first year and two-sign sentences by their 2nd birthday (Newport & Meier, 1985).
 Moreover, young ASL learners show a preponderance of nouns, rather than verbs or other predicates, in the early lexicon (Anderson & Reilly, 2002).

 A separate body of research has investigated how children learning ASL alternate gaze between linguistic information and objects in real-world learning contexts to achieve joint attention (Waxman & Spencer, 1997).
 For example, Harris & Mohay (1997) found that at 18 months, deaf children frequently shifted visual attention towards their mothers during a free play interaction.
 More recent work by Lieberman, Hatrak, & Mayberry (2014b) showed that deaf children make frequent shifts in gaze during book reading in order to perceive both linguistic input and the non-linguistic context.
-Thus, gaze shifts are a critical aspect of sign language comprehension, but we do not have precise experimental measures of young ASL
+These findings show that gaze shifts are a critical aspect of sign language comprehension, but we do not have precise experimental measures of the development of these visual attention skills in young ASL learners.

 In sum, data on the developmental trajectories of deaf children learning signed languages has been largely confined to diary studies and small-group investigations.
 These studies have also tended to focus on aspects of language production, for example, the development of ASL articulatory skills (Meier, Mauk, Mirus, & Conlin, 1998) or the appearance of specific grammatical forms (Lillo-Martin, 2000).
-Moreover, no prior studies have systematically investigated how young ASL learners establish reference during real-time sentence processingearly language comprehension skills are linked to other meaningful linguistic outcomes.
+Moreover, no prior studies have systematically investigated how young ASL learners establish reference during real-time sentence processing in a controlled experimental context with the power to investigate the extent to which early language comprehension skills are linked to other meaningful linguistic outcomes.

 Current study

-This study the first to explore the early development of real-time processing of signs by very young children learning ASL.
-First, we adapt a well-established paradigm for measuring spoken language processing efficiency with young children learning ASL.
+This study is the first to explore the early development of real-time processing of signs by very young children learning ASL.
+First, we adapt a well-established paradigm for measuring spoken language processing efficiency for use with young children learning ASL.
 Next, we ask whether efficiency of ASL comprehension reveals similar age-related changes as that seen in previous studies with children learning spoken language.
-Finally, we test whether individual variation in ASL processing efficiency shows concurrent relations to children’s vocabulary size.
+We then test whether individual variation in ASL processing efficiency shows concurrent relations to children’s vocabulary size.
+Finally, we compare the visual language processing skills of deaf and hearing children.

 Method